wadewegner/Force.com-Toolkit-for-NET/README.md

 This sample shows how you can use the [Web Server OAuth Authentication Flow](http://www.salesforce.com/us/developer/docs/api_rest/Content/intro_understanding_web_server_oauth_flow.htm) to authorize a user and query the Force.com API.
 This sample uses MVC 5 and WebAPIs to demonstrate how you can retrieve a user access token and make an AJAX call to your API to retrieve data from Force.com and bind to your page using Knockout.js.

-You can see this demo live here: https://sfdcauth.cloudapp.net/

 ### Simple Console Application

 You can find this sample here: https://github.com/developerforce/Force.com-Toolkit-for-NET/tree/master/samples/SimpleConsole